oskar1233/texts/AngularHttpTest/AngularHttpTest.md

-# Angular 4 - first contact, API service, Http testing
+# Angular 4 - Http testing, API service

 ## Introduction

-I've never used TDD project-wide before.
-This time I want to try it hard especially when writing services.
-I want to learn mocking and refactoring based on the tests (DI etc.).
-In this article I'll (try to) cover creating really simple API service and test for it, so it can be extended with more complex functionallity later.
+In this article I'll (try to) cover creating really simple API service and test for it, so it can be extended later with more complex functionallity later.
 As for now, it will be simple wrapper around Angular's Http service.

 Let's go!